inespancorbo/Linear-Statistical-Models/Rlibraries.md

 ---

-# Testing Assumptions of Linear Regression
+# Other

-## Are the error terms normally distributed?
+## Linear Regression Assumption: Are the error terms normally distributed?

 1. Testing normality of error terms via Shapiro Wilk.